The official website for YA author

 Check out the latest issue of The Writing Disorder, and read an excerpt from Ellen's next YA.

 HumpDay is nothing if you don't get your poetry on.
 Tweet your favorite lyrical ditty or an original of your own.
 I tweet HumpDay poetry (twitter.com/humpdaypoetry)

 Best tips for storytelling.
 Ever. (thanks @A_WritersStudio @DisneyPixar)

 If you're a teen, this site has great ideas to get you started on your writing path. (thanks @writing_tips)

 Join me on Sound Cloud for some original poetry.
-Discover your new addiction to live voices!
+Discover your live voice!

 More tweets here.